Lease Option Risks

-In today’s economy, many people are looking to rent a home or an apartment instead of purchasing a home due to financial hardship.
-Renting is an excellent alternative for anyone not able to afford a home today and needs to get their lives settled before taking the leap to home ownership once again.
+Many people look to rent a home or an apartment instead of purchasing a home due to financial hardship.
+Renting is an excellent alternative for anyone not able to afford a home and needs to get their lives settled before taking the leap to home ownership once again.

-Today, when searching for rentals, many have found themselves coming across the term “lease-option.”
-Before considering entering into a lease with option to purchase, one must do two things first: 1.) research it heavily to make sure it’s the right choice for you, and 2.) consult a real estate attorney.
+When searching for rentals, many have found themselves coming across the term “lease-option.”
+Before considering entering into a lease with option to purchase, one must do two things first: research it heavily to make sure it’s the right choice for you, and consult a real estate attorney.

 The initial information below is a good place to start in realizing some general risks involved with a lease-option.
 This is strictly informational purposes only, not legal advise.
 You are strongly urged to seek legal counsel if you have any legal or financial questions with regards to lease-options.

 What Is a Lease Option?